aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

   <img width="1200" src="/img/2023-04-18_01/hyper_plan_1.png" alt="hyper_plan_1">
 </p>

-Note that the graph nodes can be expanded and give more information that on this screen capture.
+Note that the graph nodes can be expanded and give more information than on this screen capture.

 ```python
 explain = "EXPLAIN (VERBOSE, OPTIMIZERSTEPS) "